-Figuring out how to get your fixed and flexible costs under control goes hand in hand with tending and growing that at-least 20% you’re putting toward financial goals.
-A little forethought in 2018 could get you started on the path to financial security for the rest of your life.
+Figuring out how to get your fixed and flexible costs under control goes hand in hand with tending and growing that 20-plus percent savings you’re putting toward financial goals.
+A little forethought in 2019 could get you started on the path to financial security for the rest of your life.